ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_REPL_OLD_CHECK_COLUMNS_

-SYS_REPL_OLD_CHECK_COLUMNS_ stores information about CHECK constraints on replication target column that replication sender thread is currently processing.
+This meta table is for storing information about CHECK constraints on replication target column that replication sender thread is currently processing.

 | Column name      | Type        | Description                                     |
 | ---------------- | ----------- | ----------------------------------------------- |